Brataccas: Development

 Brataccas had its origins in Bandersnatch, one of two ambitious "Megagames" planned by Imagine Software, the other being Psyclapse.
 Bandersnatch was eagerly anticipated by teaser adverts placed in the computer press in 1984, and was originally intended for release on the 8-bit ZX Spectrum home computer; it also would have set a new price point for computer games (£39.95 vs. the standard rates of the time of between £5.95 and £11.95).
 It was intended that the game would have required a cartridge or dongle to support the demands of the game.
 However, before any of the Megagames had been completed, Imagine Software went bankrupt, owing to financial mismanagement, with the spectacular demise being shown in a BBC documentary named Commercial Breaks.

 Finchspeed, a company created by former Imagine directors Ian Hetherington, Mark Butler, and Dave Lawson, attempted to acquire the assets of the failing company, but were unsuccessful; the rights to the games were sold by the receivers.

 In October 1984, Sinclair Research paid a rumoured £100,000 for the rights to Bandersnatch and contracted Fire Iron, a new company set up by Hetherington and Lawson, to produce the game for the Sinclair QL for release in early 1985.
 Sinclair withdrew funding in 1985 when the QL version never appeared, and the directors then formed Psygnosis, with their first title Brataccas introduced at the 1985 Personal Computer World show.
 It featured many of the concepts originally intended for Bandersnatch, and was released on the Atari ST, Amiga, and Macintosh in January 1986.
+Several ideas intended for the game ended up being used in Denton Designs' (a company formed by ex-Imagine employees) games Frankie Goes to Hollywood, Shadowfire and Enigma Force.

 On the Amiga and Atari ST, the game runs in 4-color, 640 × 200 resolution, a high resolution mode little used for games.
 On the Atari ST, it was one of few games to support the monochrome 640 × 400 high resolution which required Atari's monochrome monitor.
 The Mac version uses unchanged graphics from color versions, and runs inside a small, vertically compressed area in the center of the monitor.
 The box art for Brataccas was drawn by fantasy artist Roger Dean, who would provide artwork for many Psygnosis titles.
 It was later used as the album cover for Uriah Heep's 2001 album Remasters: The Official Anthology.